 Following \cite{WeNo63a,ApCoWe13a}, a \emph{Wei-Norman decomposition} of $A(x)$ is a finite sum of the form

-where $M_{i}$ has coefficients in $\CC$ and the $a_{i}(x)\in \mathbf{k}$ form a basis of the $\CC$-vector space spanned by the entries of $A(x)$.
+where the matrices $M_{i}$ have coefficients in $\CC$ and the $a_{i}(x)\in \mathbf{k}$ form a basis of the $\CC$-vector space spanned by the entries of $A(x)$.
 The $M_{i}$ depend on the choice of $a_{i}(x)$ but the $\CC$-vector space generated by the $M_{i}$ is independent of the choice of the $a_{i}(x)$.
-This shows that the above notation $\liealg(A) $ does not depend upon the choice of the Wei Norman decomposition and is well defined.
+This shows that the notation $\liealg(A)$ below does not depend upon the choice of the Wei-Norman decomposition and is well defined.

 Recall that a Lie algebra is called an \emph{algebraic Lie algebra} when it is the Lie algebra of an algebraic group. \begin{definition} For a matrix $A(x)\in \CM_n(\mathbf{k})$, let constant matrices $M_{i}$ denote the generators of a Wei-Norman decomposition of $A(x)$. \\ We define $\liealg(A)$, called \emph{the Lie algebra associated to $A$}, as the smallest algebraic Lie algebra which contains all matrices $M_i$, i.e. the algebraic envelope of the Lie algebra generated by the $M_i$. \end{definition}